-A more complete set of definitions may be found in the Energy Commission's regulations governing data collection for the IEPR (CCR, Title 20, Section 1301 et seq. and 1340 et seq.), regulations implementing the Commission's complaint and investigation process (CCR, Title 20, Section 1230 et seq.), and regulations governing the disclosure of Commission records (CCR, Title 20, Section 2501, et seq.).
-The definitions are found in Chapter 3, Article 1, Section 1302.
+A more complete set of definitions may be found in the CEC's regulations governing data collection for the IEPR (CCR, Title 20, section 1301 et seq. and 1340 et seq.), regulations implementing CEC's complaint and investigation process (CCR, Title 20, section 1230 et seq.), and regulations governing the disclosure of CEC records (CCR, Title 20, section 2501 et seq.).
+The definitions are found in Chapter 3, Article 1, section 1302.